DarkMarmot/lain/README.md

 # Lain.js

-A in-memory data store that supports unidirectional data-flow with a tree hierarchy of dynamic observable scopes and subscriptions mediated by 'inversion of access' (where encapsulation is defined from above).
+An in-memory data store that supports unidirectional data-flow with a tree hierarchy of dynamic, observable scopes.
+Subscriptions are mediated through 'inversion of access' (where encapsulation is defined from above).
 Designed for client or server usage.

 ## Usage